First Day of Dance Class

 This is a typical question that parents ask when they register for a dance class.
 How do you prepare and what do you wear for dance lessons?
-We’re here to ease your minds!
+We’re here to e

 Did things not go exactly as you thought they would on the first day?
 Don’t worry…read below to see what to wear and how to prepare for dance lessons.
 Keep in mind that every dancer’s first experience is different depending on how old they are, the type of dance class they attend and their past experiences.

 Chat With Your Dancer Prior To The Class:

 It’s a wonderful idea to talk about the dance class before so that your dancer is more prepared and knows what to wear.
 For the Tiny Movers classes and older (our 3 yr old classes and older), it’s important your dancer knows ahead of time that you will not be going into the room.
 Offer ongoing encouragement to your dancer such as, “This is a big girl/ boy class and you will have so much fun!
 You can tell us all about it afterwards.”
 This will help them be prepared for dance class and the fact that you won’t be in the room.
 It can, also, help eliminate separation anxiety.

 Watch The Class Videos Online Prior To The Dance Class:

 These dance class videos shows your dancer what to expect, how to prepare, what to wear and gets them excited to go to dance lessons.